OFFIS-mosaik/mosaik/docs/tutorials/examplesim.rst

 Simulator meta data
 ===================

-Next, we prepare the meta data dictionary that tells mosaik which models our simulator implements and which parameters and attributes it has.
+Next, we prepare the meta data dictionary that tells mosaik which :ref:`time paradigm <time_paradigms>` it follows (*time-based*, *event-based*, or *hybrid*), which models our simulator implements and which parameters and attributes it has.
 Since this data is usually constant, we define this at module level (which improves readability):

 .. literalinclude:: code/simulator_mosaik.py
    :lines: 11-19

+In this case we create a *time-based* simulator.
 We added our "Model" model with the parameter *init_val* and the attributes *delta* and *val*.
 At this point we don't care if they are read-only or not.
 We just list everything we can read or write.
 The *public* flag should usually be